-West Yorkshire Combined Authority has approved and adopted a code of corporate governance which is consistent with the principles of the best practice guidance issued jointly by the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Society of Local Authority Chief Executives (SOLACE).
+West Yorkshire Combined Authority, which includes the Mayor of West Yorkshire's Policing and Crime function, has approved and adopted a code of corporate governance which captures the Mayor's duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way its functions are exercised, having regard to a combination of economy, efficiency and effectiveness, and is consistent with the principles of the best practice guidance issued jointly by the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Society of Local Authority Chief Executives (SOLACE).
 CIPFA/SOLACE updated this guidance in 2016 with their new framework to assist organisations in ensuring that resources are directed in accordance with agreed policy and according to priorities, that there is sound and inclusive decision making and that there is clear accountability for the use of those resources in order to achieve desired outcomes for service users and communities.
 The previous six core principles are replaced by the following seven principles: